 Mad itself, now published six times a year, is a hit-or-miss affair these days, largely because it got online late and weakly.
 Often the magazine seems like it’s straining under its own legacy, seeming to believe it needs to deploy its old wisecracking-in-the-CCNY-cafeteria tone where the sad-funny, more delicate voice of The Onion might get the job done better.
 (The Onion, in fact, is probably Mad’s truest heir, and has tacitly acknowledged its debt.)
 Besides, a deliberately cheap-looking print magazine probably can’t be the cultural force it once was.
 At its peak, in 1973, Mad topped 2 million copies per issue, and the business of the slicks is gone for good.

-But every year or so, Mad’s editors produce a cover that has some of the snap and spark of its best days, and you see it on a newsstand somewhere, and it’s good enough that you want to your friends.
+But every year or so, Mad’s editors produce a cover that has some of the snap and spark of its best days, and you see it on a newsstand somewhere, and it’s good enough that you want to tell your friends.
 You could tweet it — but then you’d be the sucker, standing there with your stupid expensive phone!
 Handing over your privacy to a bunch of millionaire California dorks in hoodies?
 You’re exactly the shmuck that Mad would make fun of, aren’t you?
 Yeah, they got you again!
 Yecch.